 WHAT: One-on-one reading tutoring and games with teen coaches

-WHERE: Seattle Public Libraries – NewHolly, Douglass-Truth & Rainier Beach
+WHERE: Seattle Public Libraries: NewHolly, Douglass-Truth and Rainier Beach

-Elementary Schools – Martin Luther King Jr. Elementary School & Hazel Valley Elementary
+Elementary Schools: Martin Luther King Jr. and Hazel Valley

 We are excited for the all the opportunities that are available to our reading coaches this summer.
-In addition to working at the library sites, there will also be over 70 positions to fill as classroom assistants in the Seattle Public Schools Summer Staircase program.
+In addition to working at the Team Read summer program sites, there are 28 classroom assistants positions in the Seattle Public Schools Summer Staircase program.
 Local teens will have a huge impact on the lives of younger students as they work together to prevent summer learning loss.

 If you have any questions about the summer program please contact our Summer Program Coordinator, Rose Waller email@example.com.

 Children who do not read during the summer can lose months of academic progress.
 Team Read is dedicated to helping local students stay on track and continue to succeed throughout the year.
 Learn more about the importance of summer reading here.